dhutapratama/docs/eloquent.md

 }
 ```

 The `cursor` returns an `Illuminate\Support\LazyCollection` instance.
-[Lazy collections](/docs/{{version}}/collections#lazy-collections) allow you to use many of the collection methods available on typical Laravel collections while only loading a single model into memory at a time:
+[Lazy collections](/docs/{{version}}/collections#lazy-collections) allow you to use many of the collection methods available on typical Lets collections while only loading a single model into memory at a time:

 ```php
 use App\Models\User;